JQiue/jqiue-notes/docs/math-english/nce.md

 Let's buy a newspaper, Liz.
 Listen to this!

+“Karen Marsh: Sensational News!(轰动新闻) By our reporter, Alan Jones.
+Miss Karen Marsh arrived at London Airport today.
+She was wearing a blue dress and a mink coat.
+She told me she had just made a new film.
+She said she was not going to make another.
+She said she was going to retire.
+She told reporters she felt very tired and didn’t want to make another film for a long time.”
 ```

 ### Lesson 135 The latest report

 ```
 Are you really going to retire, Miss Marsh?
 I may.
-I cn't make up my mind.
+I can't make up my mind.
 I will have to ask my future husband.
 He won't let me make another film.
 Your future husband, Miss Marsh?